 They have fully 3D printed an array of light receptors on a hemispherical surface.

-This discovery marks a significant step toward creating a “bionic eye” that could someday help blind people see or sighted people see better.
+This discovery marks a significant step toward creating a “bionic eye”.

 McAlpine said the most surprising part of the process was the 25 percent efficiency in converting the light into electricity they achieved with the fully 3D-printed semiconductors.

 “We have a long way to go to routinely print active electronics reliably, but our 3D-printed semiconductors are now starting to show that they could potentially rival the efficiency of semiconducting devices fabricated in microfabrication facilities,” McAlpine said.
 “Plus, we can easily print a semiconducting device on a curved surface, and they can’t.”